True Or False Bacteria Are Larger Than Human Cells

 Size and Measurement of Bacteria

 Bacteria are typically measured in micrometers (μm), where one micrometer is one-millionth of a meter (1 μm = 10^-6 m).
-The size of bacteria can vary depending on the species and environmental conditions, but generally, they range from 0.5 to 5 micrometers (μm) in length.
+In practice, the size of bacteria can vary depending on the species and environmental conditions, but generally, they range from 0.
+Think about it: 5 to 5 micrometers (μm) in length.
 Some of the smallest bacteria, like Mycoplasma, can be as small as 0.2 μm, while some of the largest, like Thiomargarita namibiensis, can reach up to 750 μm.

 To put this in perspective, consider the following common bacterial sizes: